Royal Caribbean water slides: Everything you need to know

 Perfect Day at CocoCay

-A number of water slides will be added to CocoCay, including 13 slides in total (with five kid-size water slides).
-It will be the most slides found in any waterpark in the Caribbean.
+There are 13 slides in total (with five kid-size water slides), which is the most slides found in any waterpark in the Caribbean.

 - Daredevil’s Tower – Guests will push their limits on seven exhilarating slides, including twin Dueling Demons drop slides and the duo of Manta Raycers; the high-speed, fully vertical Screeching Serpent; the coiling Green Mamba; and the 135-foot-tall Daredevil’s Peak – the tallest waterslide in North America.